-Domestic Efforts
+2.2 Domestic Efforts

-Two Parliamentary Committees have concluded that NuCoal should be compensated.
+Since EL 7270 was expropriated, two Parliamentary Committees have concluded that NuCoal should be compensated.
 These include the Standing Committee on Law and Justice (Standing Committee) in 2019 and the Committee on the Independent Commission Against Corruption in 2020/21.